 Back to my kids stuffing themselves at the party table whilst I loitered about anxiously- this was the point that I had to re-assess my approach.
 As hard as it was, I realised I had to find the middle ground, step aside and allow my kids to live and learn.
 Let’s face it – self regulation is an important skill and the party table is a great place to start with little ones.

 I had to trust that I had laid the ground work, by talking to them often about foods that help them to be strong and healthy.
-I have and will continue to encourage them to make good choices (even though at present, talk about how important food is to our wellbeing is mostly met with eye rolling… ah teenagers!).
+I have and will continue to encourage them to make good choices (even though at present, any talk about how important food is to our wellbeing is mostly met with eye rolling… ah teenagers!).

 I do my best to make sure I have always fed them a good meal prior to events where I know their will be junk.
 Though they both have very robust appetites (nice way of saying they are guts-aches lol) so I’m not sure if in my case, it helps to reduce the amount of party food they eat.